 This system is designed to streamline the claims process and reduce litigation, but it can be confusing when determining who covers specific damages.

-If you’ve been in an accident and are unsure about your coverage, contact a car accident attorney from Steven A. Bagen & Associates, P.A. today at (800) 800-2575 for a free consultation to discuss your case and potential compensation.
+If you’ve been in an accident and are unsure about your coverage, contact a car accident attorney from Bagen Law Accident Injury Lawyers, P.A.. today at (800) 800-2575 for a free consultation to discuss your case and potential compensation.

 What is Liability Insurance?